-In addition, we have prepared the deterministic projection using the following assumptions and methods applied in the December 31, 2019 actuarial valuation:
+We have prepared the deterministic projection using the following assumptions and methods applied in the December 31, 2020 actuarial valuation:

-- Non-economic assumptions will remain unchanged. - Retirement benefit formulas will remain unchanged. - 1937 Act and PEPRA statutes will remain unchanged. - UAAL amortization method will remain unchanged (i.e., 20-year layers and level percent of pay). - Economic assumptions will remain unchanged, including the annual 7.00% investment earnings and 3.25% active payroll growth assumptions. - Deferred investment gains and losses will be recognized over a five-year period. - In estimating the benefit payments for the open group, we have assumed that the annual payments will increase by 6% for the Plan. - All other actuarial assumptions used in the December 31, 2019 actuarial valuation will be realized.
+- Non-economic assumptions will remain unchanged. - Retirement benefit formulas will remain unchanged. - 1937 Act and PEPRA statutes will remain unchanged. - UAAL amortization method will remain unchanged (i.e., 20-year layers and level percent of pay). - Economic assumptions will remain unchanged, including the annual 7.00% investment earnings and 3.25% active payroll growth assumptions. - Deferred investment gains and losses will be recognized over a five-year period. - In estimating the benefit payments for the open group, we have assumed that the annual payments will increase by 5% for the Plan.
+This assumption has been developed by analyzing the increase in the actual benefit payments over the last 5 years combined with the projected benefit payments based on the actuarial assumptions described herein for the next 5 years. - All other actuarial assumptions used in the December 31, 2020 actuarial valuation will be realized.